wanderlust-create/wanderlust-create/README.md

   ❧ 👩🏽‍🔬 💻 Software engineer

-  ❧ Solves logic problems for fun ༗

-  ❧ 🐞 loves to debug
+  ❧ 🔍 Loves debugging and solving logic puzzles

-  ❧ 🔬 former science educator
+  ❧ 🎓 Former science educator turned coder

-  ❧ 🌱 nature lover
+  ❧ 🌱 Passionate about nature and sustainability

-  ❧ 🌍 slow world traveler
+  ❧ 🌍 World traveler with a love for slow exploration

-  ❧ 🌗 real-life introvert-extravert
+  ❧ 🌗 Balanced introvert-extrovert

-  ❧ believes the magic is to ♡ the process, and I do very much!!!
+  ❧♡ Believer in the magic of loving the process

  ---
  ---